DataBiosphere/terra-workspace-manager/README.md

 `src/test/java/bio/terra/workspace/`.
 Some unit tests depend on the availability of a running Postgresql server.

+Here are common annotations that may be used when setting up a unit test suite:
+- `@BaseTest` - custom annotation to set active profiles used for all tests (including human-readable logging)
+- `@Unit` - custom annotation to set tags and active profiles used for all unit tests
+- `@ExtendWith(MockitoExtension.class)` - extension to use mocks in tests with strict stubbing by default
+- `@SpringBootTest(classes = {ClassToLoad.class, ...})` - annotation to run Spring Boot tests, limiting the ApplicationContext to the component classes under test

+Historically, we have used `@SpringBootTest` to load a full ApplicationContext for our application to use in testing.
+But overusing this initialization when we only need to facilitate pure unit tests, mocking, and/or a small subset of context configuration leads to long-running test suites and disincentivizes writing unit-testable code.

+When adding new unit tests, consider the narrowest required slice of initialization.
+If the code you are testing is difficult to unit test, it would likely benefit from modification.

+#### Spring Boot Tests

 Every combination of `@MockBean` creates a distinct Spring application context.
 Each context holds several database connection pools: (WSM db, WSM Stairway db, and any amalgam connection pools).
 We have run out of database connections due to cached application contexts.